 The Investigator or designee will keep current and accurate records of the study drug product dispensed, used, and returned for each subject to assure the regulatory authority and the Sponsor that the study drug is being handled appropriately.
 Subjects should be instructed to return all packaging and unused study drug to the Investigator at regularly scheduled clinic visits and ET visits.
+Unused study drug and packaging may also be returned to site staff when visiting the subject's home.
 Any study drug supplied is for use in this study only and should not be used for any other purpose.